Protein ubiquitination, amyloidosis and drug discovery of the related diseases

-Post-translational modifications (PTMs) are important biological process related to numerous cellular molecular events such as cell division, signaling and protein turnover.
+Post-translational modifications (PTMs) are important biological processes related to numerous cellular molecular events such as cell division, signaling ,and protein turnover.
 Ubiquitination is one of the post-translational modifications which employs a 76-residue small protein called ubiquitin to modify substrate proteins.
 Nearly half of human proteins are involved in the ubiquitination proteasome system and (mis-)regulated ubiquitinations are frequently correlated with human diseases.
-My research focuses on the molecular mechanism of HERC5 E3-mediated ubiquitination in innate immune responses.
-HERC5 utilizes a ubiquitin-like molecular called ISG15 to modify and promote degradation of viral or bacterial proteins as an important defending responses.

 We want to unravel the relationship of protein ubiquitination (or ISGylation) and infectious diseases such as SARS, Dengue fever, influenza, and Tuberculosis.
 These infections often substantially alter the cellular ubiquitin homeostasis hence suppress innate immunity.
 We employ biophysics, structural biology, biochemistry, and synthetic biology approaches to understand the infection-caused (de-)ubiquitination mechanism.
 By holding the knowledge, we aim to develop inhibitors against infections and enhance immunity.

 (2) Protein amyloidosis and its impact on neurodegenerative diseases